ZhangQin3/golua/README.md

 This is a fork from https://github.com/aarzilli/golua

-The lua multi-thread support has been added to the repository, it can be used to extend lua multi-thread via golang's goroutine. please refer to the other repository https://github.com/ZhangQin3/golua_standalone.
+The lua multi-thread support has been added to the repository, it can be used to extend lua multi-thread via golang's goroutine and there is a chennel function to transfer data betwen lua threads via send and recv functions. please refer to the other repository https://github.com/ZhangQin3/golua_standalone.